 Most addiction treatment programs can customize care to effectively treat musicians and artists.
 Some programs that work with artists like musicians to help them get personalized detox and rehabilitation include:

 Art Therapy.
 Psychology Today.
-Retrieved April 2019 from from https://www.psychologytoday.com/us/therapy-types/art-therapy
+Retrieved April 2019 from https://www.psychologytoday.com/us/therapy-types/art-therapy

 Addiction Recovery: MusiCares.
 Recording Academy.
-Retrieved April 2019 from from https://www.grammy.com/musicares/get-help/addiction-recovery
+Retrieved April 2019 from https://www.grammy.com/musicares/get-help/addiction-recovery

 Rockers in Recovery (RIR).
-Retrieved April 2019 from from https://rockersinrecovery.org/
+Retrieved April 2019 from https://rockersinrecovery.org/